awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 #### Health Check<a name="container_definition_healthcheck"></a>

 `healthCheck`
-The health check command and associated configuration parameters for the container\.
+The container health check command and associated configuration parameters for the container\.
 This parameter maps to `HealthCheck` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `HEALTHCHECK` parameter of [docker run](https://docs.docker.com/engine/reference/run/)\.
 The Amazon ECS container agent only monitors and reports on the health checks specified in the task definition\.
 Amazon ECS does not monitor Docker health checks that are embedded in a container image and not specified in the container definition\.
 Health check parameters that are specified in a container definition override any Docker health checks that exist in the container image\.
-Task health is reported by the `healthStatus` of the task, which is determined by the health of the essential containers in the task\.
-If all essential containers in the task are reporting as `HEALTHY`, then the task status also reports as `HEALTHY`\.
-If any essential containers in the task are reporting as `UNHEALTHY` or `UNKNOWN`, then the task status also reports as `UNHEALTHY` or `UNKNOWN`, accordingly\.
-If a service's task reports as unhealthy, it is removed from a service and replaced\.
+You can view the health status of both individual containers and a task with the DescribeTasks API operation or when viewing the task details in the console\.
+The following describes the possible `healthStatus` values for a container:
++ `HEALTHY`—The container health check has passed successfully\.
++ `UNHEALTHY`—The container health check has failed\.
++ `UNKNOWN`—The container health check is being evaluated or there is no container health check defined\.
+The following describes the possible `healthStatus` values for a task\.
+The container health check status of nonessential containers do not have an effect on the health status of a task\.
++ `HEALTHY`—All essential containers within the task have passed their health checks\.
++ `UNHEALTHY`—One or more essential containers have failed their health check\.
++ `UNKNOWN`—The essential containers within the task are still having their health checks evaluated or there are no container health checks defined\.
+If a task is run manually, and not as part of a service, the task will continue its lifecycle regardless of its health status\.
+For tasks that are part of a service, if the task reports as unhealthy then the task will be stopped and the service scheduler will replace it\.
 The following are notes about container health check support:
 + Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
 For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
 + Container health checks are supported for Fargate tasks if you are using platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.